Reset Password

 Lifestyle & Services

-Golf courses, hiking trails and water sports activities on Lake Maggiore
+Golf courses, hiking trails and water sports on Lake Maggiore — Northitaly Villas

 Nature & Sports

-From over 10 nearby golf courses to hiking trails and water sports, the area is an active traveler’s paradise.
+From over 10 nearby golf courses to hiking trails and water sports, the area is an active traveller's paradise.
 In winter, you can even enjoy skiing with a lake view.

-Italian food and wine from Piedmont featuring local cheese and Nebbiolo wines
+Italian food and wine from Piedmont with local cheese and Nebbiolo — Northitaly Villas Lake Maggiore

 Food & Wine